tdongsi/javascript/docs/source/_posts/2017-06-21-tutorial-quick-start-for-javascript-programming-test.markdown

 ```

 After requiring the plugin, it will analyze your package.json file, determine which of the dependencies are Grunt plugins and load them all automatically.
 `load-grunt-tasks` shrunk your Gruntfile in code and complexity a little, but task configurations still remain in the Gruntfile (defined in `grunt.initConfig`).
 As you configure a large application, it will still become a very large file.

-This is where `load-grunt-config` comes into play.
+This is when `load-grunt-config` comes into play.
 `load-grunt-config` lets you break up your Gruntfile config by task.
 With `load-grunt-config`, your `Gruntfile` may look like this: